SpringBoard: CVE-2018-4124

 The character was:జ్ఞా Apple later patched this bug with the release of iOS 11.2.6.
-The reason why an iPhone crashes is because the font that iPhones use do not support the character.
+The reason why an iPhone crashes is because the font that iPhones use does not support the character.

 Application loading

 As of iOS 4.3.3, SpringBoard looks for applications in the /Applications and /var/mobile/Applications directories of the iPhone's filesystem to display on the home screen.

 Use in macOS

-Mac OS X Lion included a new feature called 'Launchpad".
-This feature was based on the SpringBoard feature in iOS software.
-It included the same features (like folders) but was not made as the home screen, more an extension on the dock (like Dashboard).
+Mac OS X Lion and later versions include a feature called 'Launchpad", based on the appearance of SpringBoard in iOS.
+It includes the same features (like folders), but was not made as the home screen, more as an extension on the dock (like Dashboard).

 Before the Developer Preview of Mac OS X Lion, SpringBoard was renamed Launchpad.
 Even though the name displayed in the dock remains the same, the images used to make up Launchpad are still named "SpringBoard" (or "sb"), and can be found in /System/Library/CoreServices/Dock.app/Contents/Resources.